Paid International Undergraduate Research Experience, Summer 2023

 - conservation genetics of freshwater or threatened terrestrial animals

 Benefits of the program include:

-- Students will live and work in Dumaguete, Philippines for 8 weeks during Summer 2022 and work with faculty mentors from Silliman University (SU).
+- Students will live and work in Dumaguete, Philippines for 6-8 weeks during Summer 2023 and work with faculty mentors from Silliman University (SU).
 Students will continue to work with SU and US mentors after the summer program to prepare their work for presentation and publication.

 - Summer stipend of $5000

-- Transportation to/from Philippines and all room and board covered by program
+- Transportation to/from Philippines or US Universities and all room and board covered by program

 - Travel to annual SACNAS National Diversity in STEM Conference to present summer research